JoyKrishnaMondal/GetRidOfError/ReadMe.md

 ### Why ?
 Promises are cool but sometimes you do not want to use a chainsaw to cut your chicken.

 Callback hell is easily taken care of using backcalls in `livescript`.
 It's simple synatic sugar to prevent your code from marching to the right.
-I am not sure about how to do it in vanilla `javascript` or `coffeescript` but I am sure sometime exits to prevent callback hell.
+I am not sure about how to do it in vanilla `javascript` or `coffeescript` but there should be an lightweight alternative *besides* promises to prevent callback hell.

-This module get rid of one final annoyonace and that is the error argument.
+Once you reach that point, one final annoyonace is the error argument.
+This module removes it and centralizes all error handling for that particular module.

 #### What do you do with the errors ?